What Is The Definition Of Tight End In Football?

 SportsLingo Goes The Extra-Inch With The Meaning Of Tight End

 If a team has a good, well-rounded tight end, they can be a match-up problem for opposing defenses.
-Tight ends tend to be faster than linebackers, and stronger and taller than defensive backs, therefore making it hard for defensive coordinators to figure out how to cover them.
+Tight ends tend to be faster than linebackers, and stronger and taller than defensive backs, which makes it difficult for defensive coordinators to figure out how to cover them.

 Sports The Term Is Used